Thinking of writing an inspirational book?

 “I must confess that I felt really good physically upon reading this book.
 And that feeling of well-being has remained with me through the days following.
 The humor with which the book is interlaced is infectious.”

 “You enable people in need of help to discover their own resources, even as they avail themselves of the best that modern medical science has to offer.”

 “You offer a crystal clear message: you hold the key to health and happiness in your hands.
 And it all starts with the positive thoughts in your mind.
-You show you how to use that key with a sure blend of science, inspiration and scripture.”
+You show how to use that key with a sure blend of science, inspiration and scripture.”

 Inspirational Book FAQs